How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Perhaps your nosy neighbor thinks your hives are a threat to her safety, her family, her neighborhood, and when she can prove it, National Security.

 It would be in your best interest to have a beehive that doesn’t stand out.
 In most cases, people carry out campaigns when they see the hives.
+If your hives blend with nature, you might just get lucky with your neighbor not noticing.
 Out of sight, out of mind.

 There are those who don’t believe in painting their hives, and they are happy with their decision.